Hannibal Across the Alps Overview

 Simon H – Hannibal

-Sam and Dylan had obviously put a lot of time and effort into researching and organising the Hannibal Epic.
+They had obviously put a lot of time and effort into researching and organising the Hannibal Epic.
 The detail in the planning is obvious from the start and resulted in a magnificent experience every day.
 The hotels, restaurants, routes, lunch stops including several picnics, coffee breaks and extras such as wine tastings and farmhouse meals were superb.
 An added feature of their tours is the historical aspect which was regularly explained to us in regard to our location.
-I feel very lucky to have found this tour and to have been able to participate as it was challenging, unforgettable and a great opportunity to meet other like minded cyclists and create new friendships.
+I feel very lucky to have found this tour and to have been able to participate as it was challenging, unforgettable and a great opportunity to meet other like-minded cyclists and create new friendships.
 It was hard coming home after such a unique experience.
-Thank you Sam and Dylan.
 Kay J

 Ride and Seek certainly do more than just take you from A to B. They take you to C, D, E, F and just about every other letter of the alphabet.
-The 25 days I spent on the road with Sam and Dylan was the best month I have had in my life.
+The 25 days I spent on the road with them was the best month I have had in my life.
 To be able to travel through Spain, France and Italy, and to see, do, eat and enjoy so much, was a real privilege.
-Sam and Dylan eliminate any stress that may come with such a huge undertaking.
+The ability Ride and Seek have to eliminate any stress that may come with such a huge undertaking.
 Really, all you have to do is keep pedalling and not lose control of your bike when you pinch yourself to check you are not actually dreaming.
 Felix L

 A spectacular, challenging, exquisite, unforgettable experience.
 When you ride and seek you will hit the bed each night knowing you are truly alive and you have experienced something very special.